Antinuclear Antibody Test in Children

 What is an antinuclear antibody?

-An antibody is a protein made by white blood cells.
-Antibodies help defend against invaders (for example, viruses) that cause disease or infection in the body.
+An antibody is a protein made by white blood cells (B cells).
+Antibodies help defend against invaders (for example, viruses and bacteria) that cause disease or infection in the body.
+When antibodies make a mistake by recognizing our “self” cells as being “foreign,” they are called autoantibodies.